Paideieitor/White2Updates/README.md

 ## Patches
 ### Hard Level Caps
   - Limits the maximum level a pokemon can be (doesn't affect Rare Candy, use the Rare Candy Level Caps patch to add this feature)
-  - To change this caps modify the LEVEL_CAPS definition in exp_cap.cpp, don't forget to modify LEVEL_CAP_AMOUNT acording to the number of entries in LEVEL_CAPS
-  - To increase the level cap in-game you will need to modify the game variable at the LVL_CAP_VAR index using CTRMap or some other editor (untested, pretty sure it works...
-65% sure)
+  - Set the game variable 16415 to the level cap you want using CTRMap or some other editor, use the command WorkSet from a script to acomplish that
+  - If you are already using the variable 16415 you can change it modifying the LEVEL_CAP_VAR definition to the value you want, and compiling and installing the new patch
 ### Rare Candy Level Caps
   - Limits the maximum level a pokemon can be using Rare Candy
-  - unusable until I update hard lvl caps, mb
+  - The level cap is shared by default with the Hard Level Caps patch
+  - To change the level cap or the game variable location follow the instructions at the Hard Level Caps notes
 ### Dynamic Speed
   - Instead of calculating action order at the begining of every turn, the game updates it depending on the most actualized speed stats and priority
   - Fully functional with speed/priority items and the moves After You and Quash
+  - To detect when After You and Quash are used (without using move ID) I use the game variable 16400, if you are already using it change it at the ORDER_ALTERING_MOVE_VAR definition, and compile and install the new patch
   - I've tested several scenearios and they all work fine, if you find a bug or a missing feature let me know :)
 ### Work In Progress
-  - Changing level cap system to store the level cap directly on the unused variable
   - Infinite Rare Candy Key Item
   - Item expansion